What to Expect with Tooth Extractions

 There are so many different reasons why a dentist would recommend a Tooth Extraction of one or multiple teeth.
 The most common reasons are usually due to a tooth having severe tooth decay and it’s past the stage of being able to be saved.
 In this specific case, a Tooth Extraction is preventing infection and making the patient more comfortable by allowing the surrounding oral tissue to heal properly..

 Some dentists can also recommend Tooth Extraction when there is an impacted tooth, malfunctioning teeth or even teeth that may be hard to clean, such as the wisdom teeth.
 Removal of the wisdom teeth will prevent overcrowding that can be more prone to inflammation or infection.

 The Procedure for Tooth Extractions

 In some cases, your dentist or oral surgeon will have to recommend a full sedation option.
-This is more commonly used if more than one tooth is extracted during the procedure.
+This is more commonly used if it is a complicated extraction or if multiple teeth are to be removed at one time more than one time.
 The patient will be given anesthesia through an IV and will have no memory of this procedure.

 Tooth Extractions – Recovery

 Following the procedure, the dentist or oral surgeon will have a specific set of instructions for caring for the extraction site in the hours and the days that follow the tooth removal.
 Usually, this involves leaving the gauze on the extraction site in order to minimize the bleeding of it for the first few hours.